jagjag/Elasticsearch-zabbix/README.md

 How it works
 =============

-- Put ESzabbix.py in /etc/zabbix/externalscripts/ in the zabbix node
+- Put ESzabbix.py in /etc/zabbix/scripts/ in the zabbix node

+- Put ESzabbix.conf in  /etc/zabbix/scripts/  and update the connection string

 - Put ESzabbix.userparm in the zabbix include parameters dir, in this case "/etc/zabbix/agent_include"